ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 61 complete B-block peals

-I have found 167 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [43 to 57] of round blocks where the sixes can be rearranged to give 61 complete B-blocks.
+I have found [173 sets of round blocks](oddblocks/oddblocks_61.txt) which together with some B-blocks exactly cover the extent in an odd number [43 to 57] of round blocks where the sixes can be rearranged to give 61 complete B-blocks.
 Here are 4 of the sets of blocks together with some peals.

 ### 43 round blocks, signature: 45:4+72
 ```